No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 What is a flashcard for learning Korean?

-Flashcards are not just one of the many language learning techniques.
+Flashcards are not merely one of many language-learning techniques.
 It is a dynamic, fun, and interactive way to study Korean and keep the learning process exciting.

 It engages your memory.
 It helps you recall and practice words, phrases, grammar, and other key parts of a language.